This Day In Music: July 3

 July 3, 1943 ~ Judith Mavis Cock, commonly known as pop, folk pop singer, pianist Judith Durham born in Essendon, Australia ~ Lead singer of the Seekers from 1962 through 1968, scoring folk-pop hits such as I'll Never Find Another You, A World Of Our Own, The Carnival Is Over and Georgy Girl.
 Following her departure from the band would record about a dozen albums as a solo artist and sporadically join the Seekers from the mid-1990s forward ~ Cock passed away in 2022

-July 3, 1929 ~ Singer David Lynch born in St Louis, Missouri, USA ~ Member of the most successful line-up of the Platters, remaining with the band from 1953 through 1970.
-Lynch is present on most of the band's best known, including Only You (And You Alone), The Great Pretender, My Prayer, Twilight Time, and Smoke Gets In Your Eyes ~ Lynch passed away in 1981
+July 3, 1929 ~ Singer David Lynch born in St Louis, Missouri, USA ~ Co-founding member of the Platters, remaining with the band from its inception in 1952 through the early-1970s, making him one of the few constant members in an ever-revolving line-up.
+The band is considered one of the prime vocal harmony groups, bridging the pre-rock era with early rock and roll and hugely influential on R&B. Lynch is present on most of the band's best known, including Only You (And You Alone), The Great Pretender, (You've Got) The Magic Touch, My Prayer, Twilight Time, Smoke Gets In Your Eyes, and Harbor Lights, all of which reached top 10 Billboard Hot 100 ~ Lynch passed away in 1981

 July 3, 1915 ~ Generoso Graziano, commonly known as violinist, bandleader, composer, arranger Jerry Gray, born in East Boston, Massachusetts, USA ~ Popular big band, swing era arranger.
 Closely associated with Artie Shaw and especially Glenn Miller.
 Arranged many of Miller's 1930s and 1940s recordings including Elmer's Tune, Moonlight Cocktail and Chattanooga Choo Choo, wrote or co-wrote songs such as Sun Valley Jump, The Man In The Moon, Pennsylvania 6-5000 and I Dreamt I Dwelt In Harlem ~ Graziano passed away in 1976